Skip to main content

 • Set up a Postman workspace by following our Setting Up Postman tutorial.

 • Make sure you have an account on the demo server for testing.
-If you do not have a test account, please contact your Technical Partner Manager or Account Manager.
+If you do not have a test account, you can request one in the Developer Portal.

 Part 1 - Generating an Access Token